kekuchan/swarmbject/docs/std/ds/BalBinTree.md

 * A pointer to an "BalBinTree*(void*)"
 function that returns a pointer to the std::ds::BalBinTree data member of the given element.
+* A pointer to an "unsigned char(void*, void*)" function that can compare any element of the tree, with any element of the tree and returns an std::Compare value.

 Returns: void.